Fort Lauderdale Bashful Kidney – Inability to Urinate Not Refusal Attorneys

 If successful with this argument, any evidence that shows you did not take the test is considered inadmissible and cannot be used against you.
 That is often one of the strongest defenses because when that evidence is suppressed, it often greatly weakens the prosecution’s case and may even result in your charges being dismissed.

-Our Bashful Kidney – Inability to Urinate Not Refusal Attorney in Fort Lauderdale Can Assist with Your Case
+Our Fort Lauderdale Bashful Kidney – Inability to Urinate Not Refusal Attorney Can Assist with Your Case

 If police asked you to submit to a urine test because they suspected you were impaired by drugs, our Fort Lauderdale bashful kidney – inability to urinate not refusal attorney at Meldon Law can help with your case.
 After reviewing the facts of the case, we will determine if a motion to suppress is appropriate and give you the best chance of beating your charges.
 Call us today at 800-373-8000 or contact us online to schedule a free consultation.